 Slurry acidification techniques can be used to reduce ammonia loss from livestock manure in livestock housing, manure storages and from the fields during the application of manure.
 The three main types of SATs are:

 - In-storage acidification of stored livestock slurry

-Baltic Slurry Acidification is a flagship project of the Priority Area Bioeconomy under the EU Strategy for the Baltic Sea Region.
+Baltic Slurry Acidification was a flagship project of the Policy Area Bioeconomy under the EU Strategy for the Baltic Sea Region.